 3. For Hybrid Teams, A Virtual Escape Room

 With busy schedules and personal comfort varying, it is possible some of your colleagues may not be able to make it to your in person retreat.
-If this is the case, setting aside a couple of hours to host a hybrid event will certainly be appreciated in an effort to ensure everyone can be included in the retreat.
+If this is the case, setting aside a couple of hours to host a hybrid event will certainly be appreciated in an effort to ensure everyone can be included in the retreat and it's a great option for as a get to know you game for adults.
 Escape rooms make for great team building games, so we suggest hosting a hybrid escape room to give the entire team, whether onsite or online, a chance to connect.
 Check out our post on How to Host an Engaging Hybrid Event for even more suggestions and best practices.

 4. Giant Bumper Ball